This series was originally a live podcast/vlog. All sessions were recorded and are available below.

 Video of Jen Eckles now posted!
 Click HERE.

-May 20th: Lucas Hall
+Episode 4: Lucas Hall

 Lucas is a seminarian at Austin Presbyterian Theological Seminary, where he is working toward a dual degree (Master of Divinity, as well as Master of Social Work).
 A devout follower of Jesus with a desire to make a difference, Lucas has served in ministry roles at church, as well as in the community, particularly with at-risk youth.
 He also works to create greater understanding of the trans experience, including through sharing his own story.